prody/ProDy/doc/tutorial.rst

-1p38 is an unliganded structure of p38 MAP kinase. :file:`1p38.pdb.gz` has been downloaded, and coordinates were parsed into an :class:`prody.proteins.AtomGroup` instance.
+1p38 is an unliganded structure of p38 MAP kinase. :file:`1p38.pdb.gz` has been downloaded, and coordinates were parsed into an :class:`prody.atomic.AtomGroup` instance.

 .. note::